What You Should Know About Hearing Amplifiers

 The CS50+ from Sound World Solutions is the go-to hearing amplifier for the tech-savvy customer.
 The company went all out with its smartphone app, providing users with presets, environment settings, an equalizer, and voice-prompt control in four languages.
 The CS50+ can even stream audio from the user’s smartphone, allowing them to listen to music, audiobooks, videos, or phone calls.

 The CS50+ hearing amplifier is the only ‘amplifier’ available from Sound World Solutions, although it offers three other hearing ‘aids’ of differing quality.
 The company’s website doesn’t quite explain the difference between ‘amplifier’ and ‘aid’, but the CS50+ looks to be the best quality for the money.
-Amplifiers, unfortunately, feature the shorter of two warranties at 90 days.
+Amplifiers come with a warranty of 90 days that is extendable to 15 months for an additional fee of $60.

 Overview of the CS50+ from Sound World Solutions